ribbas/Heat-Replay/README.md

 ```
 src
 ├── data; the datasets for the project
-├── db; scripts to build the datasets
+├── code; scripts to build the datasets
-├── models; scripts and notebooks to generate the models for the project
-└── settings; general configuration for the project
+└── assets; static files and docs

 23 directories, 60 files
 ```